MSc Finance and InvestmentFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-In teaching block one you will complete four compulsory units, while in teaching block two you will choose three from a list of optional units alongside one further compulsory unit.
+This is a one-year programme.
+During the first term you will complete four compulsory units, while in the second term, there is the opportunity to shape the degree to suit your interest by choosing three from a range of optional units alongside one further compulsory unit.
 The final part of the MSc is a research-based dissertation.
 This involves identifying and analysing a research question in finance under the guidance of a member of staff.
 The dissertation gives you an opportunity to explore an original problem, source and process the relevant financial data, analyse that data and learn to draw appropriate conclusions.
 The results are presented in a final report of up to 15,000 words.

-Visit our programme catalogue for full details of the structure and unit content for our MSc in Finance and Investment.
+Visit our programme catalogue for full details of the programme structure and unit content.

 A strong upper second-class honours (65% or above) degree (or international equivalent) in finance, accounting, economics, business, mathematics or another quantitative subject, such as engineering, physics or computing.